We have now driven all of the Glenn Highway between Tok and

 ALONG THE GLENN HIGHWAY

-The roads were pretty good today between MM 63 and MM 0 – few bumps, no road work.
+The roads were pretty good today between MM 63 and MM 0, with no

 This map section